alessandro-betti/see/README.md

 All the code can be found inside [videomotion](videomotion).

-## ECML2018
+## TNNLS
-The code and the data we used in our ECML2018 submission are described in [videomotion](videomotion).
+The code and the data we used in our TNNLS submission are described in [videomotion](videomotion).